EgbieAndersonUku1/the_Moodle_Project/README.md

 # Better Code Hub

-Using the Better Code Hub at https://bettercodehub.com I ran my entire price_alerter_app repository against the clean code standards to measure whether my coding standards where good or bad.
+Using the Better Code Hub at https://bettercodehub.com I ran my entire the_Moodle_Project repository against the clean code standards to measure whether my coding standards where good or bad.
 Below is the coding compliance result it gave me.

 [![BCH compliance](https://bettercodehub.com/edge/badge/EgbieAndersonUku1/the_Moodle_Project?branch=master)](https://bettercodehub.com/)